 B. INTERNATIONAL EQUITY represents an opportunity to diversify risk and capture enhanced returns within markets generally less efficient than the U.S. domestic equity market.
-100%Eighty percent of the international equity portion of the Fund will be invested in actively managed portfolios.
 Passively managed (index) portfolios will be used in portions of the markets that are reasonably efficient.
+Actively managed portfolios will be used when the Board determines that a Manager possesses special skills or abilities that enable that Manager to capture excess returns relative to the market, adjusted for risk and fees; or to exploit specialty markets that provide enhanced return with acceptable risk.